Appendix 2 – The Poems

 Without a spoken turn of phrase, but just an eye

-and nod which said: “Boy, with blessings.
+and nod which meant: “Boy, with blessings.

-Do now what you must.”
+with what you must.”

-and nuzzle oft received, I relied upon her steady legs,
+I relied upon her steady legs, as fast

-as fast as winged creatures asked to keep
+as winged creatures asked to keep

 to land could hope to fly.